chipsalliance/Caliptra/doc/Caliptra.md

 # Foreword

-Caliptra[^1] is a project originally incepted at the Open Compute Project ([OCP](https://www.opencompute.org/)).
+Caliptra[^1] was originally created as part of the Open Compute Project ([OCP](https://www.opencompute.org/)).
 The major revisions of the Caliptra specifications are published at OCP.
 The evolving source code and documentation for Caliptra live in this repository within the [CHIPS Alliance Project](https://chipsalliance.org/), a Series of LF Projects, LLC.

 ## Acknowledgments